-Necessary: IS 554 (only applying to MAKUWI-students) Recommended: -
+Necessary: -Recommended: -

-Contact hours Independent study time
+Forms of teaching and learning Contact hours Independent study time

 Lecture 2 SWS 8 SWS

 Case Study Presentation 1 SWS 6 SWS

-ECTS 6
+ECTS credits 6

 Language English

 Form of assessment Case study and written exam (60 min.)

-Restricted Admission yes
+Restricted admission yes

 Further information Although IS 540 has no max. number of participants, an enrollment via the student portal is necessary for getting access to the course material.
 You will be directly admitted.

+Examiner Performing lecturer Prof. Dr. Hartn